-Section 9.02 Green Flag Start
+Section 8.03 Green Flag Start

-(a) A Green Flag start is double file.

-- (i) If something happens that separates the field and is before the first lap is completed, the Chief Starter has the right to call a "No-Start" and begin the race over with cars in double file. - (b) At the start of the race, cars are in double file formation and passing is permitted as soon as you see the Green Flag.
+- A Green Flag start is double file. (a) - If something happens that separates the field and is before the first lap is completed, the Chief Starter has the right to call a "No-Start" and begin the race over with cars in double file. - At the start of the race, cars are in double file formation and passing is permitted as soon as you see the (b) Green Flag.

-Section 9.03 Full Course Yellow (Dual Yellow Flags)
+Section 8.04 Full Course Yellow (Dual Yellow Flags)